Vaanathaippola: Production

 In 1999, Vikraman met Aascar Ravichandran who earlier worked as a distributor for two decades, he was in interested in film production and asked scripts like Poove Unakkaga and Surya Vamsam.
 Vikraman narrated the script to Ravichandran and he then advised Vikraman to direct this script with Vijayakanth, and had to convince the director to stick with his decision.
 Ravichandran opted not to attend the sets of the film at any stage of production.
 He launched a large promotional campaign for the film, prompting attention in the Tamil film industry.
 Napoleon was approached for the film, but his refusal prompted the team to sign on Livingston.

+Initially Shilpa Shetty was finalized for lead heroine role but due to her unavailability Meena was finalized as the lead heroine.

 Soundtrack

 The soundtrack of the film was composed by S. A. Rajkumar, while lyrics written by Ra.
 Ravishankar, Pa.
 Vijay, Viveka and Na.
 Muthukumar, was well received by the audience.
 G. Dhananjayan in his book Pride of Tamil Cinema: 1931 to 2013 wrote that the film's success can "also attributed to its superhit songs".
 The song "Engal Veetil Ella Naalum" is based on "Dil Deewana" from the Hindi film Daag (1999), which itself borrows its charanam from "Pehli Pehli Baar Mohabbat Ki Hai" from Sirf Tum (1999).